AliYasser1/capstone-project/Project_Process.md

 In this file I recorded all the step I followed and how I came to each conclusion.
 It will include thought process, codes, graphes, and calculations.
 For the sake of brevity I will not include all the problems or mistakes I faced during my work on this project.
-However I will mention why I followed certain methods over others.
+However I will mention why I chose to follow certain methods over others.

 ## Business Task
 Identify key behavioural differences between members and casual riders.
 Or in other words, How do annual members and casual riders use Cyclistic bikes differently?